OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Introduction

+In many scenarios, steganography security can be relaxed when Eve is computation-bounded (e.g., mobile devices), delay-constrained (e.g., streaming or time-sensitive tasks), or limited by societal constraints (e.g., censorship under constitutional protection).
+In such cases, Eve can be modeled as a weak detector, and correspondingly, the steganography security requirement can be relaxed.
+This consideration was in fact already implicit in several previous works invoking ``near-imperceptibility" \citep{dai2019towards,shen2020near}.
+Generalizing this idea, we can replace the conditional probability distribution while ensuring deterministic, causal synchronization between Alice and Bob under relaxed security constraints.
+We refer to this approach as \emph{relatively-secure steganography}.
+Since practical stego-texts always have \textit{finite lengths}, even perfectly secure approaches, e.g., \cite{zhang2024provably,ding2023discop,de2024perfectly}, will induce a non-zero probability of steganography being detected, and the relatively-secure steganography only needs to keep this probability under control.

+The generalized view suggests a fundamental tradeoff between the amount of secret bits one can hide in the stego-text and the detectability of steganography; the former consideration is usually measured by the embedding capability or embedding utilization in the literature \citep{dai2019towards,shen2020near, kaptchuk2021meteor,ding2023discop}.
+Improving the utilization is particularly important for LLM-based steganography, since the generative process in LLMs can become almost deterministic and therefore difficult to hide secrets.

+We formalize the entropy maximization problem under two different probability divergence measures, and provide closed-form solutions.
+We refer to this approach of choosing an optimized distribution as OD-Stega.
+OD-Stega provides an additional {\em design freedom} beyond the conventional perfectly secure steganography.
+By choosing the KL divergence (or total variation distance) constraint as a hyperparameter in the specific engineering application, it can either fully recover the underlying perfectly secure algorithm or take advantage of Eve's weakness when such knowledge is available.

 In addition to the principled formulation outlined above, our work also tackles several practical issues.
-Firstly, previous works using LLM for steganography assumed that the tokenizer is one-to-one, such that Bob can decode correctly every time.
-However, modern tokenizers in LLM are often not one-to-one, and therefore, these approaches often encounter decoding errors.
-We propose a simple strategy to remedy this issue through LLM prompting selection.
+First, most previous LLM-based steganography relied inherently on a bijective tokenization assumption, which does not hold in practice.
+We provide a simple solution via LLM prompting selection.
 Secondly, we combine OD-Stega with the existing technique of vocabulary truncation to reduce the computation complexity, and analyze the overall KL divergence of this strategy.
-Lastly, we combine the proposed single-token probability adjustment technique with other heuristics on the sequence level, and adaptively select optimization parameters based on the conditional entropy for each token.
-We conduct extensive experiments and demonstrate that the proposed approach can indeed embed significantly more secret message bits into the stego-text, and the generated stego-text remains perpetually indistinguishable.

-The contribution of this work can be summarized as follows: 1) We provide a principled formulation to optimize the generative conditional distribution in order to embed more bits in shorter stego-texts; 2) We design an efficient algorithm to compute the optimized distribution for each token; and 3) We tackle several practical issues and provide strategies to combine OD-Stega with other methods to improve the efficiency and reliability at the sequence level.
+Lastly, the proposed approach is universal and can be integrated into existing methods, and we specifically provide results on incorporating the proposed approach with Discop \cite{ding2023discop}.